Voice

 Weather watch

-An analysis of trends in local weather over the month of March.
-There is also some discussion of the performance of our water companies in terms of delivering a guaranteed water supply.
-(Richard is rather more charitable of this performance than myself.)
+An analysis of trends in local weather over the month of July.
 This page is contributed by Richard Seaton of Offchurch.

 For local weather details and forecasts go to: https://offweather.hopto.org